OpenTranslationBible/open-bible/en-GB/13.1 Chronicles/md/1-chronicles-11.md

 ## 1 Chronicles 11:26

-Now the mighty men of the armies were:
+Now the mighty men of the armies included:

 > Asahel the brother of Joab,
 > Elhanan the son of Dodo of Bethlehem,